-In MedDRA, the term "congenital" is used to describe any condition present at birth, whether genetically inherited or occurring in utero.

-Most MedDRA terms representing congenital, familial, and genetic disorders have manifestations in more than one system or organ class.
+- In MedDRA, the term "congenital" is used to describe any condition present at birth, whether genetically inherited or occurring in utero - Most MedDRA terms representing congenital, familial, and genetic disorders have manifestations in more than one system organ class.
 Since a term can only appear in one HLT within a SOC, the HLT for these terms has been selected according to the most clinically significant manifestation of that disorder.
-Additionally these terms typically have SOC Congenital, familial and genetic disorders as their primary SOC.
+Additionally, these terms typically have SOC Congenital, familial and genetic disorders as their primary SOC.
+However, they will have links to secondary SOCs as usual in the multi-axial structure. - For conditions or diseases existing in both congenital and acquired forms, the following convention is applied: the more common form of the condition/disease is represented at the PT level without adding a qualifier of either "congenital" or "acquired" - The addition of qualified LLTs under the unqualified PT is limited in MedDRA.
+The qualified LLTs will only be added in instances where the likelihood of occurrence of congenital and acquired conditions is close to being the same.